You may still have an injury case if there was no damage in a car accident.

 For a free legal consultation, call (800) 747-3733

-Another potential latent injury type is nerve damage, which can lead to numbness or tingling in the extremities over time.
+One of the most common types of injuries after a car accident is neck and spine damage, including whiplash.
 Head trauma or brain injury is another concerning possibility.
 This type of damage could range from a mild concussion to something as serious as a blood clot.
 Even a minor car accident can cause serious back injuries or internal injuries.

-You should also seek immediate medical evaluation at a local emergency room, if emergency medical personnel do not respond to the accident scene.
+You should seek immediate medical evaluation at a local emergency room, if emergency medical personnel do not respond to the accident scene.

 At this point, our lawyers can help you evaluate your options.
 We can answer your questions and determine what your best course of action may be to recover compensation.